gandarez/VSTS.ClusterServiceTasks/README.md

 # Tasks for cluster service (VSTS/TFS task)
-Toolbox of tasks to execute various tasks in a cluster service
+Toolbox of tasks for cluster service

 ### Services
 - Start Windows Service
 - Stop Windows Service

+### Contributing
+Fork, commit a PR and get it released.